Welcome to Rishabh Iyer's webpage

 Machine Learning Researcher

-I am a Research Scientist with hands on experience in several facets of AI & Machine Learning, including:
+I am a Research Scientist at Microsoft with hands on experience in several facets of AI & Machine Learning, including:

 - Discrete Optimization (specifically submodular optimization) in Machine Learning